hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 > For full details and examples of each command, please checkout the
 > [hyper command reference](https://docs.hyper.sh/Reference/CLI/index.html) on the official [hyper.sh](https://hyper.sh) site.

-## Running a web application in Hyper_
+## Running a web application in Hyper.sh

 So now you've learned a bit more about the `hyper` client you can move onto the important stuff: running real-world applications.
-We start this by running an example web application in Hyper_.
+We start this by running an example web application in Hyper.sh.

 This web application is a popular Python Flask application image from docker hub.